Summit-DevLabs/motion-hive/DECAP_CMS_SETUP.md

 Your post content here...
 ```

-### 4. Media Files
+### 5. Media Files

 Media files are stored in `public/uploads/` and are accessible at `/uploads/` in your site.

-### 5. Admin Access
+### 6. Admin Access

 - Visit `/admin` to access the CMS interface
+- Click "Login with GitHub" to authenticate
-- You'll need to authenticate with your Git provider or Netlify Identity
+- You'll be redirected to GitHub for authorization
-- Create, edit, and delete blog posts through the friendly interface
+- After authorization, you'll have access to create, edit, and delete blog posts

 ## Benefits of Decap CMS